-North Korea test fires missiles month before deadline for U.S. to respond on talks
+North Korea test fires rockets in Thanksgiving reminder of year-end deadline for U.S.

 The North has demanded the lifting of sanctions against it and the abandonment of joint military drills by the United States and South Korea, which it calls preparations for an invasion.

-Reporting by Jack Kim and Hyonhee Shin in Seoul and Naomi Tajitsu and William Mallard in Tokyo; Editing by Alex Richardson & Simon Cameron-Moore
+Reporting by Jack Kim and Hyonhee Shin in Seoul and Naomi Tajitsu and William Mallard in Tokyo; Editing by Alex Richardson, Simon Cameron-Moore, William Maclean